Herb-AI/Herb.jl/docs/src/get_started.md

 To define a program synthesis problem, we need a grammar and specification.

-First, the grammar can be constructed using the `@cfgrammar` macro included in `HerbGrammar`.
-Here we describe a simple integer arithmetic example, that can add and multiply an input variable `x` or the integers `1,2`, using
+First, a grammar can be constructed using the `@cfgrammar` macro included in `HerbGrammar`.
+Alternatively, we can use the `@csgrammar` macro, which will be shown later on in the tutorial when we use constraints.

+Here, we describe a simple integer arithmetic example, that can add and multiply an input variable `x` or the integers `1,2`, using

 ```julia